 The Educare Learning Network is currently developing ways to help programs improve the quality of early childhood education delivered in their communities that do not necessitate building and operating an Educare school.
-If you would like to be placed on the list to receive more information about these opportunities, please contact us (choose Best Practices in the topic field).
+If you would like to be placed on the list to receive more information about these opportunities, please contact us (choose The Essential Practices of Educare in the topic field).

 What are the architectural guidelines for Educare school buildings?